EuroPython/website/data/pages-content/mentored-sprint.md

 The call for contributors (individuals willing to participate in the sprint) will also open until the 8th of July 2022 11:69pm AoE and we encourage anyone interested to attend.
 If you are wondering if this event is for you: it definitely is and we would love to have you taking part in this sprint.

 *WHEN IS THE MENTORED SPRINT?*
-This mentored sprint will take place on Thursday, 14th July, 2022 (time and room TBD).
+This mentored sprint will take place on Thursday, 14th July, 2022 14:00 - 16:30 in Wicklow Hall 2A.

 *GETTING IN TOUCH*
 If you would like to contact the organizers for any business related to the mentored sprints please send us an email to [cheuk@europython.eu](mailto:cheuk@europython.eu)